Education and training team

 Dr Samantha (Sam) Tabak

 A senior clinical psychologist and board-accredited supervisor.
-She has over a decade of experience working in Child and Youth Mental Health services, psychiatric triage, intensive outreach teams, and early psychosis, utilizing psychotherapy frameworks such as MBT, DBT, ACT, and Open Dialogue-informed therapy.
-Sam currently works in the Complex Care Service at Spectrum.
-She also works with young people and their families in private practice.
-Sam believes in a person-centered and collaborative approach to treatment and support.
+She has over a decade of experience working in Child and Youth Mental Health services, psychiatric triage, intensive outreach teams, early psychosis, and forensic settings, utilizing psychotherapy frameworks such as MBT, DBT, ACT, and Open Dialogue-informed therapy.

 Joanne (Jo) Veltkamp